Support the Institute

 The Floyd L. Moreland Scholarship Fund, supported entirely by private contributions, offers partial tuition scholarship for Institute students with demonstrated need.
 Every year, the fund enables truly superb students to attend the institute.
 One such recipient of a tuition scholarship, Katherine Dennis, became a student in Basic Greek in 2013; she reports discovering "that not only do I enjoy Greek as much as I do Latin, but also that with hard work I have an ability for it.
 I learned more than I thought was possible and made great friends and contacts with similar interests.
 Although the program was certainly difficult, I absolutely appreciate the opportunity that was afforded to me and am so grateful."

-Checks should be made payable to "CUNY Graduate School" with "Latin/Greek Institute" in the memo line.
+If you would like to support the scholarships of the Latin/Greek Institute, you may donate online using the link below, or send a check.
+Checks should be made payable to "The Graduate Center Foundation," with "Latin/Greek Institute" in the memo line.
 Please send contributions to: